‘Rosie the Riveter,’ 100, visits plane model she helped build during WWII, under restoration by Seattle museum

-Helen Mary Vaudrin never thought she would see the planes she worked on in her early 20s in a museum collection one day.
+EVERETT — Helen Mary Vaudrin never thought she would see the planes she worked on in her early 20s in a museum collection one day.
 But six months after her 100th birthday, she got that chance.

 She worked six days a week, 12 hours a day, between 1942 and 1945 in a segregated Goodyear factory in Akron, Ohio, putting together the planes that were used during World War II.
 Her role helped inspired the famous “Rosie the Riveter” campaign, to recruit women workers to the industrial labor force.
 Before that, Vaudrin worked at the Ravenna Arsenal in Ohio, which manufactured gun powder and fuses.